hafizsyaqif/jackbdu.github.io/_posts/2017-12-07-this-is-where-i-live.md

 ---
 layout: post
 title: This Is Where I Live
-description: A mixed media project that explores the identity of the neightborhood I live in.
+description: A mixed media project that explores the identity of the neighborhood I live in.
 categories: projects
 tags: collage painting video
 ---